First woman exonerated from death row shares aching story of victory and loss

 But most of all, it kept Butler-Smith going until her conviction was overturned on Aug.
 25, 1992.
 Three years later, she became the first woman exonerated from death row.

-Alan Bruce, professor of criminal justice and director of criminal justice, cited the thousands of exonerations, including death row exonerations, since 1989, according to the National Registry of Exonerations.
-As of February, that figure was 3,387 exonerations.
+Alan Bruce, professor of criminal justice and director of criminal justice, said there have been 3,261 exonerations, including death row exonerations, since 1989, according to the National Registry of Exonerations.

 However, he suspects this data is significantly underreported.
 Butler-Smith’s case is one of the anomalies.
 “This number is the tip of the iceberg as wrongful convictions are rarely discovered,” Bruce said.